Riverscapes/riverscapes-tools/README.md

 # Open GIS

-This is a monorepo housing all of the python open-gis tools.
+This is a monorepo housing the python open-source GIS tools for Riverscapes.

 * [Riverscapes Context](./packages/rscontext)
 * [BRAT](./packages/brat)